Leo Chadburn: Albums (as Leo Chadburn)

-Chadburn has released two albums under his own name, Epigram / Microgram (2013), an instrumental album which utilises the Casio CZ-101 synthesizer as its only sound source, and The Subject / The Object (2020), which comprises two 20-minute long tracks of spoken word stream of consciousness and drone music.
+Chadburn has released four solo albums under his own name, the most recent of which was Sleep in the Shadow of the Alternator (2025), which features Chadburn narrating the landscape of post-industrial Britain.
+His earlier releases include Epigram / Microgram (2013), an instrumental album which utilises the Casio CZ-101 synthesizer as its only sound source, and The Subject / The Object (2020), which comprises two 20-minute long tracks of spoken word stream of consciousness and drone music.

 Collaborations

 Chadburn has collaborated on a number of projects with visual artists.
 In 2009, he wrote the score for Richard Grayson's video installation The Golden Space City of God (exhibited at Matt's Gallery, London and Artpace, San Antonio), which featured a choir shot on location in Texas singing cult religious texts.

-In 2012 he collaborated with the artist Tanya Axford on a piece entitled The Path Made by a Boat in Sound (Three Down) for the Whitstable Biennale, and with video artist Jennet Thomas, on her work School of Change, a "sci-fi musical film", again exhibited at Matt's Gallery.
+In 2012, he collaborated with the artist Tanya Axford on a piece entitled The Path Made by a Boat in Sound (Three Down) for the Whitstable Biennale, and with video artist Jennet Thomas, on her work School of Change, a "sci-fi musical film", again exhibited at Matt's Gallery.

 He went on to work with the conceptual artist Cerith Wyn Evans on a choral work for performance at the Irish Museum of Modern Art in 2013, based on Samuel Beckett's prose text Imagination Dead Imagine.

 Chadburn has also written music for the theatre, working with the Royal National Theatre on a new musical score for their 2007 production of The Caucasian Chalk Circle, in which he also played the part of "The Singer".

 As a performer, he has contributed to the albums of Leafcutter John, Max de Wardener, Patrick Wolf, Serafina Steer and Saint Etienne, credited with recorders, bass clarinet and vocals.
 He is also credited as a producer on classical percussionist Joby Burgess' album 24 Lies Per Second (2013).

 He has occasionally performed works by other experimental composers, including John Cage, Gavin Bryars, Christopher Fox, Frederic Rzewski (whose piece Coming Together he presented at the first London Contemporary Music Festival in 2013) and Jennifer Walshe (whose work he performed at the 2017 London Contemporary Music Festival).
 Alongside actor Gemma Saunders, Chadburn recorded a spoken word version of artist On Kawara's twenty volume book, One Million Years [Past and Future], which was released as a limited edition four CD set.

 Writing and curation

-In addition to his work as a musician, Chadburn has written reviews and articles about classical and pop music for The Quietus, Frieze, the New Statesman and The Wire.
+In addition to his work as a musician, Chadburn has written reviews and articles about classical and pop music for The Quietus, Frieze, the New Statesman, and The Wire.
 He is the curator of the public concert series and the Summer festival at City, University of London.